raspberrypilearning/3D-scene/en/step_7.md

 ---

-Click on the 'Code' tab for any sprite or the Stage.
+Click on the **Code** tab for any sprite or the Stage.

-Go to the `Variables`{:class="block3variables"} blocks and click on 'Make a Variable'.
+Go to the `Variables`{:class="block3variables"} blocks menu and click on 'Make a Variable'.

 ![Make a variable](images/make-a-variable.png)

 Name the variable to match its use, for example `angle`{:class="block3variables"}.

-Generally, you will keep the 'For all sprites' box checked, this means you will be able to use the variable in the code for any of your sprites or the Stage.
+You will keep the 'For all sprites' box checked, this means you will be able to use the variable in the code for any of your sprites or the Stage.

 ![Turn variable settings](images/turn-variable.png)

 Click 'OK' to make the new variable.
-You will have new variable blocks available including a `angle`{:class="block3variables"} block (or whatever you named your variable) that you can drag and use as an input to other blocks.
+You will have new variable blocks available including an `angle`{:class="block3variables"} block (or whatever you named your variable) that you can drag and use as an input to other blocks.

 ![Turn variable blocks](images/turn-variable-blocks.png)